 An experienced real estate agent is the key to making your home buying process less stressful.
 A knowledgeable real estate specialist is an expert in the local real estate market and can locate homes that meet your requirements and budget.
 Homes for Heroes real estate specialist affiliates work with first time home buyers all the time and are eager to save you money.

-TIP: If you use a real estate agent affiliated with Homes for Heroes to buy your home, you will receive a Hero’s Reward check a few weeks after closing.
+TIP: If you use a real estate agent affiliated with Homes for Heroes to buy your home, you will receive a Hero’s Reward check for .70 percent of the sale price a few weeks after closing.
 For instance, if you purchase a home for $200,000, you’ll receive a check for $1400 as a thank you.
 That is the kind of ‘thank you’ we all like to receive.

 Step 2: Finances